 - UC has been recognised internationally for our teaching of statistics to first-year students.

 Entry into the 100-level Statistics course is open to all students with entry to the University.
 Logical thinking, a flair for numbers, curiosity, and the ability to live with uncertainty are the qualities that combine to make a good statistician.
 In school, it is important to do as well as possible in Year 13, particularly in statistics and/or calculus.

 Students who have performed very well in Year 13 statistics and/or calculus may be eligible for direct entry into a 200-level Statistics course.

-If you are planning to major in Statistics, it is recommended you take STAT 101, and MATH 103 (depending on which degree you wish to obtain – see the regulations for the Bachelor of Arts and the Bachelor of Science).
+If you are planning to major in Statistics, it is recommended you take STAT 101 and MATH 103 (or DATA 203 in your second year) depending on which degree you wish to obtain – see the regulations for the Bachelor of Arts and the Bachelor of Science.

 If you are unsure which courses best suit your needs, contact a Student Advisor.
 It is good to include other subjects at 200-level.
 Popular choices include Mathematics, Management, Economics, Physics, Chemistry, and Computer Science.

 Statistics is an integral part of many industries, management, and scientific research programmes.
 Statistics demands the ability to use analytical techniques, statistical methods, and information technology for the manipulation and interpretation of information.
 There is a growing demand for statisticians and biometricians (people who conduct research and advise on experimental design, data collection, and data analysis in biology).